‘Sister Wives’ Star Meri Brown May Leave Husband Kody After 33 Years Of Marriage, Kristyn Decker Claims

 Meri posted a photo of herself with daughter Mariah in June and a pic with Robyn Brown during the same time period.
 Since that time, she has not shared any other family photos to social media.

-The Brown family moved to Flagstaff, Arizona two years ago after leaving their cul-de-sac of homes in Las Vegas, where the family had resided since 2011.
+The Brown family moved to Flagstaff, Arizona, two years ago after leaving their cul-de-sac of homes in Las Vegas, where the family had resided since 2011.

 The Inquisitr previously reported that one of the children in the clan’s family, Maddie Brown Brush, recently gave birth to a baby girl with husband Caleb.
-The infant named Evie was diagnosed with FATCO syndrome.
+The infant, named Evie, was diagnosed with FATCO syndrome.
 The disorder is an extremely rare genetic condition that affects bone formation in utero.
 Maddie is the daughter of Kody Brown and his wife Janelle.
 Meri helped raise Maddie, acting as a mother figure to the young woman, as all of the women in the family did and continue to do for each other’s children.

 Sister Wives is reportedly returning to TLC for Season 14.
 A premiere date has not yet been announced.